Utility Rates, Deposits & Other Charges

 The City of Raleigh assesses a $50 Service Initiation Fee per Meter (Water, Irrigation, etc) to cover fees associated with the administration of the account.
 The Service Initiation Fee is charged to all customers establishing service in their name.

-The service initiation fee will be waived for landlords who have registered with Utility Billing for the Landlord Program.
+The Service Initiation Charge will be waived for landlords who have registered with Customer Care and Billing for the Landlord Program.
 With the Landlord Program, the utility services will remain active and billed to the landlord between tenants.More Information on the Landlord Program

 Ordinances - City of Raleigh

 View City of Raleigh ordinances related to utility billing: